JoaoGuilhermeLW/100-Days-of-Code/log.md

 ### Day 13 July 03, 2021

-`Today's Progress`: Tody, i readed some advanced topics in Ruby like web sockets, db and a introduction to Rails.
+`Today's Progress`: Today i readed some advanced topics in Ruby like web sockets, db and a introduction to Rails.

 `Thoughts`: Another step taken, let`s go.